githubpermutation/VimFx/documentation/api.md

 ##### onEnter

-This method is called with an object as mentioned above, and after that there may be any number of arguments (`args` in `vim.enterMode(modeName, ...args)`) that the mode is free to do whatever it wants with.
+This method is called with an object as mentioned above, and after that there may be any number of arguments that the mode is free to do whatever it wants with.

-Whatever is returned from `onEnter` will be returned from `vim.enterMode(modeName, ...args)`.

 ##### onInput

 The object passed to this method (see above) also has the following properties:

-- uiEvent: `Event` or `false`.
-The keydown event object if the event occurred in the browser UI, `false` otherwise (if the event occurred in web page content).
+- event: `Event`.
+The keydown event object.
 - count: `Number`.
 The count for the command. `undefined` if no count.
 (This is simply a copy of `match.count`. `match` is defined below.)